robertpainsi/filtering.js/docs/documentation.md

 With Filtering.js you can easily add filtering functionality to your project.
 It is a small, fast, and modern library without dependencies that can be used in node and browser environments.

-In a browser environment, you can use helper functions like `Parser` and `FilteringFlow` to [create a schema including filters, groups and items from HTML](TODO).
-Alternatively or in a node environment, you can use the provided classes to [create a schema including filters, groups and items from JavaScript](TODO).
+In a browser environment, you can use helper functions like `Parser` and `FilteringFlow` to [create a schema including filters, groups and items from HTML](#initialize-filteringjs-from-html).
+To do so use the [UI version](https://github.com/filteringjs/filtering.js/blob/main/dist/index.ui.js) of filtering.js.
+Alternatively or in a node environment use the [core version](https://github.com/filteringjs/filtering.js/blob/main/dist/index.core.js) and the provided classes to [create a schema including filters, groups and items from JavaScript](#initialize-filteringjs-from-javascript).

 Start using the library by checking out the [examples]({{site.baseurl}}/examples.html).
 If you need more information, use the [API]({{site.baseurl}}/api/index.html) and [Documentation]({{site.baseurl}}/documentation.html) pages.

 ### Initialize filtering.js from HTML

 ```html
 <div id="root">
     <div>
         <div class="filtering-group" data-group-name="color">